leaningtech/labs/src/content/docs/cheerpj2/05-reference/WebWorker-API.md

 ### runMain

-Runs the main method of the given class in the Web Worker context, this method is blocking
+Runs the main method of the given class in the Web Worker context, this method is blocking.

 | Parameters                                        | Output |
 | ------------------------------------------------- | ------ |